nirvanaemploye/template_Coffee/README.md

 ## Customization
 - All styles are managed via Tailwind CSS classes and config in tailwind.config.js.

-- Fonts are loaded via Google Fonts in index.html.
+- Fonts are loaded via Google Fonts in index.css.

 - Images are located in the /assets folder.